inverseswirl/readme.md_partA/README.md

     3. User signout.
     4. Select an exercise.
 A user can select their exercise that they want to keep track of.
     5. Exercise log entry.
 After a user selects their exercise, they can enter in the specific details of their exercise (e.g. weight and reps).
-    6. History.
-A user can open up a calendar and go to any day in the past to view their exercise details.
-    7. Dashboard.
-A user can visualise their performance over time graphically.

 - **Target audience:** The target audience is anyone that wants to track their fitness.